RelicusRoad Features

 Strategy 2: The Pivot Breakout (Trend Trading)

-1. Identify: Price opens the day and hovers near the Central Pivot (P).
+1. Identify: Price opens near the Central Pivot (P).

 2. Setup: A strong volume spike pushes price decisively through R1 or S1.

-3. The Mistake: Do not chase the initial breakout!
+3. The Mistake: I never chase the initial breakout.

-4. The Pro Entry: Wait for the Retest.
+4. The Pro Entry: I wait for the Retest.
 Price breaks R1, comes back down to touch R1 (turning it into support), and then bounces.

 5. Trade: Enter on the bounce from the retest.